Georgia State Defense Force

-The Georgia State Defense Force (GSDF, GASDF) is a professionally trained, volunteer component of the Georgia Department of Defense, serving in support of the national and state constitutions under direction of the governor and the adjutant general of Georgia.
-As a State Defense Force (SDF), the GSDF serves alongside the Georgia Army National Guard and the Georgia Air National Guard.

-The mission of the GSDF is to provide an organized, trained, disciplined, rapid response volunteer force to assist state and local government agencies and civil relief organizations during emergencies to ensure the welfare and safety of Georgia citizens.
+The Georgia State Defense Force (GSDF) is Georgia's state guard.
+The GSDF is a professionally trained volunteer component of the Georgia Department of Defense, serving in support of the national and state constitutions under direction of the governor and the adjutant general of Georgia.
+As a state defense force (SDF), the GSDF serves alongside the Georgia Army National Guard and the Georgia Air National Guard.
+The mission of the GSDF is to provide volunteers to assist government agencies and civil relief organizations during emergencies.